btclib-org/btclib/README.md

 - EC Diffie-Hellman
 - Pedersen Committment

-A very extensive test suite reproduces results from major official sources and cover basically 100% of the library code base.
+A very extensive test suite reproduces results from major official sources and covers basically 100% of the library code base.